Computer Won’t Restart: 7 Tested Methods to Diagnose & Fix

 Finally, if none of the previous steps haven’t relieved you of the issue at hand and you’re still unable to restart your PC, we can only concur that a clean reinstallation is the next logical step.

-If you’re not sure how to reinstall Windows 10, we made sure to provide you with the in-depth instructions in this article.
+If you’re unsure how to reinstall Windows 10, we have provided in-depth instructions in our guide.
 After the reinstallation, you shouldn’t have any more issues.

-Also, make sure to tell us whether one of the steps helped you in the comments section below.
+Also, tell us whether one of the steps helped you in the comments below.
 Your feedback is of utmost importance to us.